IBM/watson-nao-robot/README.md

 1. The user asks the questions on the dataset to the NAO Robot.
 2. The NAO Robot will convert the speech to text, and will send the text to Node-RED Flow for further processing on the cloud.
 The results from the processing on the cloud is returned to the NAO Robot through the Node-RED flow.
-3. Node-RED flow sends the converted text to the Watson Conversation API.
+3. Node-RED flow sends the converted text to the Watson Assistant API.
-4. The Watson Conversation API takes the text input.
+4. The Watson Assistant API takes the text input.
 The text is analyzed to determine the intent based on the training provided.
 5. The context and state of the conversation is saved to the Cloudant DB to track the conversation flow of the user.
 6. The dataset for analysis is stored in the Object storage.
 7. Data file is taken as input in csv format.
-8. The Jupyter notebook receives the Watson Conversation Service API output from Node-RED using Web Sockets.
+8. The Jupyter notebook receives the Watson Assistant Service API output from Node-RED using Web Sockets.
 The notebook processes the data based on the question and generates insights.
 The insights are sent back to the Node-RED flow using Web Socket.
 9. The Jupyter notebook is powered by Spark.
 10. The Node-RED flow sends the insights to NAO Robot.